scmktg/shopify/FIRST-BUILD-PROMPTS.md

 - Visiting the URL renders the real product from Shopify
 - Title, price, image all show correctly
 - Lighthouse Performance ≥ 90
+- Page metadata appears in the HTML head (view source)

 ---